CHLWR/KDD2019_K-Multiple-Means/README.md

 ## Others
 KMM can not only obtain the clustering result but also obtain the prototypes corresponding to each sub-cluster, which can be applied to many fields such as vector quantization, cluster analysis, feature learning, nearest-neighbor search, data compression, etc. KMM can also be used as an anchor-based spectral clustering method, which can find better anchors and achieve better clustering result.

-**For large-scale clustering, if you have obtained anchors(and think they are good enough), you can also use CSBG(this is a one-iteration-version for KMM without updating anchors) to learn a structured bigraph which can give clustering results directly.**
+**For large-scale clustering, if you have obtained anchors(and think they are good enough), you can also use funs/CSBG.m(this is a one-iteration-version for KMM without updating anchors) to learn a structured bigraph which can give clustering results directly.**

 If you find this code useful in your research, please cite the paper.